Give your rolling recycling cart a break during Frost Laws

-Why does this limit use of my rolling cart?
+Why do Frost Laws limit use of my rolling cart?

 During this time, Emmet County’s standard curbside recycling trucks–which mechanically lift the carts–are limited to traveling a few major roads, so we collect your recyclables using a pickup truck and trailer or a miniature curbside truck.
 These lighter vehicles cannot lift the carts.
-This means we will not be able to empty carts during frost laws.
-Please use your green totes to set out all of your recyclables.
+This means we will not be able to empty carts during Frost Laws.
+Please use your green totes to set out all your recyclables.

-When does frost laws end?
+When are Frost Laws activated?
+When will Frost Laws end?
 How will I know?